 Trust me when I say I’ve suffered for your benefit and learned through many trials and equal number of errors.
 I spent many minutes and dollars on different seafood combinations trying to master this recipe.
 I didn’t land on all the exact ingredients as Salpicon’s recipe which included clams and baby octopus, but I found a combination that works.
-I leaned mostly on shellfish (lobster, shrimp, calamari), partly because of my familiarity (which I’ll detail later) and partly for the variety, particularly in texture.
-I only used a firm white-fish (cod) since it stood up best to the stewing process.
+I leaned mostly on shrimp and mussels, but lobster and clams are great options as well.
+For fish, I only use firm white-fish like cod or monkfish since they better standup to the stewing process.

 It was particularly challenging for me given that I discovered seafood much late in life well into adulthood delaying the development of my seafood palate.
 “Discovered” is probably the wrong word, as I was aware, but my taste buds never really fully experienced the joy of seafood, only the pain.
 Prior to moving to Chicago and finding a new allergist I had suffered violent intolerances to fish.
 Oddly enough most shell fish I was fine with except crab.
 But it was gill fish – trout, sea bass, salmon, etc. that was off limits.
 As a kid we had Friday Fish Fries plus Pork Chops.
 And my MaDear had to always remind me Uncle Slick (king of fried catfish and perch) to use a different grease for the chops.